CarnaViire/blogpost-7.0/quic-api.md

 We introduced QUIC implementation in .NET 5 in `System.Net.Quic` library.
 However up until now, the library was strictly internal and served only for own implementation of HTTP/3.
 With the release of .NET 7, we're making the library public and we're exposing its APIs.
 Since we had only `HttpClient` and Kestrel as consumers of the APIs, we decided to keep them as [preview feature](https://github.com/dotnet/designs/blob/main/accepted/2021/preview-features/preview-features.md).
 It gives us ability to tweak the API in the next release before we settle on the final shape.

-From the implementation perspective, `System.Net.Quic` depends on [MsQuic](https://github.com/microsoft/msquic), native implementation of the QUIC protocol.
+From the implementation perspective, `System.Net.Quic` depends on [MsQuic](https://github.com/microsoft/msquic), native implementation of QUIC protocol.
 As a result, `System.Net.Quic` platform support and dependencies are inherited from MsQuic and documented in [HTTP/3 Platform dependencies](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-http3#platform-dependencies).
 It is still possible to build MsQuic manually, whether against SChannel or OpenSSL, and use it with `System.Net.Quic`.
 However, these scenarios are not part of our testing matrix and unforeseen problems might occur.

 ## API Overview